 The Huppercut

-This is a hook and uppercut mix and as an example, we’re going to go to the king of unorthodox punches: Roy Jones Jr. The best example of this punch is when he threw this very punch to knockout Montell Griffin in the first round of their second fight.
+This is a hook and uppercut mix and as an example, were going to go to the king of unorthodox punches: Roy Jones Jr. The best example of this punch is when he threw this very punch to knockout Montell Griffin in the first round of their second fight.

 Drills Pay the Bills